-Yesterday, the World Bank released its annual Doing Business ranking of the world’s economies and Kenya has again improved to 61 from 80 last year and 92 the year before.
+Today, the World Bank released its annual Doing Business ranking of the world’s economies and Kenya has again improved to 61 from 80 last year and 92 the year before.
 Kenya was also ranked 7th on the list of improvers, which highlights economies improving the most across three or more areas in 2017/18.

 Why is this important?
 The survey is an important guide for everyone from economists to entrepreneurs to large enterprises who wish to expand into new markets.
 In fact, research released by the World Bank in 2012 illustrated that a one per cent increase in the Doing Business score equals between $250 million and $500 million of foreign investment.

-No one knows this better than Kenya’s Cabinet Secretary for Industry, Trade and Cooperatives, Mr. Adan Mohamed.
+No one knows this better than the Minister for East Africa Community and Regional Development, Mr. Adan Mohamed.

 “The key to sustainable growth and job creation lies in the growth of the domestic companies and the attraction of local and foreign investors to invest capital and expertise into the economy.
 A key enabler for this to occur is the establishment of a suitable business environment for businesses to thrive and we as a government have made this a top priority.”